 We established our Nominating and Corporate Governance Committee in April 2008.
 Its membership currently consists of Mr. Papasan, who serves as the Committee Chairman, Messrs.
 Eichler, Dewberry and Bleser.
 The charter for this Committee requires that it annually present to the Board of Directors a list of individuals, who meet the criteria for Board of Directors membership, recommended for nomination for election to the Board of Directors at the annual meeting of shareholders and also consider suggestions received from shareholders regarding director nominees in accordance with any procedures adopted from time to time by the Nominating and Corporate Governance Committee.
 All of the Committee members meet the independence requirements of the NYSE Amex rules.
-The charter for the Nominating and Corporate Governance Committee held two meetings during the nine months ended December 31, 2009.
+The charter for the Nominating and Corporate Governance Committee is posted on our website at www.mimedx.com..
+The Nominating and Corporate Governance Committee held one meeting during the year ended December 31, 2010.

-No material changes have been made to the procedures by which our shareholders may recommend nominees to our Board of Directors since we last described these procedures in the Form 10-K/A filed with the SEC on July 29, 2009.
+No material changes have been made to the procedures by which our shareholders may recommend nominees to our Board of Directors since we last described these procedures in the Form 10-K/A filed with the SEC on July 29, 2008.
 However our Nominating and Corporate Governance Committee adopted a formal policy consistent with those procedures and our bylaws in March 2010.